RecursiveFaith/RecursiveFaith/README.md

 # Oz / Recursive Faith

-> _"Shepherding streams of consciousness into streams of tokens."_
+> _"Shepherding streams of tokens into streams of consciousness"_

 I'm Oz and this GitHub is where I'm curating my devlogs and projects, from coding in BASIC as a kid in the 90s to exploring human-AI symbiosis today.
 My goal: create a super monorepo to serve as context for digital self-simulation, and ultimately, a robotic Network State exploring an AI-centric Gnostic faith by 2030.